 I do too.

-Because especially maybe conservatives, Ted Cruz supporters in particular, you know, Cruz kept saying there's not not a dime's worth of difference between Hillary and Donald Trump.
+Because especially maybe conservatives, Ted Cruz supporters in particular, you know, Cruz kept saying there's not a dime's worth of difference between Hillary and Donald Trump.

-Well, we're going to look at the names of the people that Trump puts forward for the Supreme Court, and I'm pretty confident there's going to be a pretty high degree of difference between the type of justices she'd appoint what he'd appoint.
+And I'm pretty confident there's going to be a pretty high degree of difference between the type of justices she'd appoint and what he'd appoint.

 But I want to thank you both.

-Anyway, Noel, good luck in your uh campaign.
+Anyway, Noel, good luck in your campaign.

 We appreciate it.